smintio/Portals-Components-SDK/Examples/Backend/Connectors/Connector-SharePoint/README.md

 ```
 By passing `userEntityModel.Key` as third parameter we specify that the model for `"Owner"` is defined in another entity model, namely `userEntityModel`.

-Simularly to the `MetamodelMessages` examples from [Connector description & flow](#user-content-connector-description--flow)
+Similarily to the `MetamodelMessages` examples from [Connector description & flow](#user-content-connector-description--flow)

 `EntityModel`, `EnumEntityModel` and their properties support resource localized translations by using `ResourceLocalizedStringsModel` instance instead of `LocalizedStringsModel`.